Ali Bukhari: Career

+Over-50s World Cup Cricket For Wales.

 Bukhari made a good debut for Derbyshire in 2002, scoring 53 runs, whilst batting at number nine and taking several crucial wickets in an improbable Derbyshire victory.
 He took 47 wickets during his debut season, but a succession of injuries affected his progress.
 His haul of wickets fell to 28 in 2003 and 10 in 2004.
 He had a slingy left-arm bowling action.
 He was awarded a contract by Middlesex for 2006 following the granting of a British passport.

+Pakistan's former Test wicket-keeper Taslim Arif was his uncle.

 Coaching

 After his playing career ended Bukhari became a pace bowling coach.